Aether-1337/Shoe_Scanner-/README.md

 - Always respect site terms of service when scraping.

  Future Enhancements
-- Add support for multiple sneaker queries
+- Add support for multiple trainer/product queries
 - Implement headless browsing for faster execution
 - Export results to CSV or JSON
 - Add GUI or Streamlit dashboard interface